Subcritical annulus crossing in spatial random graphs: The weight-dependent random connection model

 We further elaborate on the heuristic link between $\zeta$ and $\P_\lambda(\cL(r,1))$.
 Suppose first that $\zeta<0$.
 In this case, the expectation above is approximately $r^{d\zeta}\ll 1$, implying that the probability of finding a long edge is bounded by $r^{d\zeta}$, yielding Property~\ref{G:noLongEdge}\(_\lambda\).

 Suppose now that $\zeta>0$.
 Then, the expectation above is approximately $r^{d\zeta}\gg 1$, so we typically expect to find many long edges.
-Assuming sufficient continuity to have $\zeta=2+\psi(\zeta)$ for simplicity, then long edges should only be absent if either \begin{enumerate}[(i)] \item no vertex has mark smaller than \(r^{-d+d\zeta}\), which occurs with probability roughly $\exp(-r^{d\zeta})$, or \item there is no edge between `weak' vertices with larger marks \end{enumerate} If we accept that the empirical distributions of these weaker vertices marks approximates $r^d \1_{[r^{-d+d\zeta},1]}$ well enough, then the number of such edges should be given by a Poisson random variable with mean $I(\zeta,r)$.
+Assuming sufficient continuity to have $\zeta=2+\psi(\zeta)$ for simplicity, then long edges should only be absent if either \begin{enumerate}[(i)] \item no vertex has mark smaller than \(r^{-d+d\zeta}\), which occurs with probability roughly $\exp(-r^{d\zeta})$, or \item there is no edge between `weak' vertices with larger marks. \end{enumerate} If we accept that $r^d \1_{[r^{-d+d\zeta},1]}$ is well enough approximated by the empirical distributions of these weaker vertices marks, then the number of such edges should be given by a Poisson random variable with mean $I(\zeta,r)$.
 Thus, the probability of finding no such edge is roughly $\exp(-r^{d(2 +\psi(\zeta))})=\exp(-r^{d\zeta})$.
 Formalising these heuristics, we obtain the following theorem.

 \begin{theorem}[Subcritical annulus-crossing phases for WDRCMs] Let \(\scrG\) be the weight-dependent random connection model. \begin{enumerate}[(i)] \item If \(\zeta<0\), then

 and thus \(\wlc>0\).
 Moreover, for all \(\lambda<\wlc\), we have